wkh237/react-native-fetch-blob/README.md

 ### Cache File Management

-When using `fileCache` or `path` options along with `fetch` API, response data will automatically stored into file system.
+When using `fileCache` or `path` options along with `fetch` API, response data will automatically store into the file system.
 The files will **NOT** removed unless you `unlink` it.
 There're several ways to remove the files

 ```js